sammigachuhi/my_django/docs/07-rendering-dash-apps.md

 ## Rendering dash app in our django app

 Truth be told, we tried all we could to render a Dash app inside our Django `sanitation` app using the steps outlined in this [document](https://www.etemkeskin.com/index.php/2020/11/08/how-is-dash-plotly-data-visualization-framework-used-in-django/?utm_source=pocket_shared) and [here](https://www.etemkeskin.com/index.php/2020/11/08/how-is-dash-plotly-data-visualization-framework-used-in-django/?utm_source=pocket_shared).
-However, we kept running into several errors until we threw in the towel and well, resorted to easier means.
+However, we kept running into several errors until we threw in the towel and well, ultimately, we resorted to easier means.

-The below may sound a low-class method but somehow enabled us to achieve the same end with extra space for more creativity if we so wished.
+The below may sound like an amateurish method (and probably is) but it nevertheless enabled us to achieve the same end goal.
 HTML provides an `iframe` tag that enables one host a mini-webpage with the same webpage.
 The syntax is:

 ```
 <iframe src="URL"></iframe>
 ```

-Therefore, going back to the `sanitation.html` file within our `australia` folder, like so, we shall add a `div` tag and some text to give some context to our dashboard.
+Therefore, going back to the `sanitation.html` file within our `australia` folder, we shall add a `div` tag and some text to give some context to our dashboard.

 ```
 templates